 The solutions offered for shorting stocks are superb.
 They have close to 8,000 symbols on their daily ‘Easy-to-Borrow’ list, which is massive, and they are exceptionally good at finding stocks to borrow.
 This process is possible thanks to an in-house securities lending team, that liaise with over 45 counterparty firms, which results in more than 100M shares located every month.

-The stock borrowing is done through a user-friendly short locator integrated on the trading platform, in a very fast and efficient way.
-The locates per share are extremely cheap compared to other brokers on the market, and on top of that, clients receive a discount according to their account balance.
+Stock borrowing is handled through a user-friendly short locator built into the trading platform, making the process fast and efficient.
+The locate costs per share are very low compared to many competing brokers, and clients can also receive a discount based on account size.

 Short Locate Discount Program